Create Your Own Paradise:

 security and improved nutrition and promote sustainable

-from the publisher: Terra Preta: How the World’s Most Fertile Soil Can
+from the book Terra Preta: How the World’s Most Fertile Soil Can

 Help Reverse Climate Change and Reduce World Hunger, by Ute Scheub,